MeMattStone/bitbucket-auto-deploy/README.md

 /* Add your custom shell commands to run here and change run_custom_commands to true */
 $custom_commands = '';
 ```

+8. Add a publicly accessible link to your php file to your repository Webhooks and set it to trigger on a repository push.

 That should be all you need to edit but on custom setups you might need to modify some of the paths to suit your needs.